-In the interest of providing the shareholders and potential investors of Magellan Aerospace Corporation ("Magellan", or the "Corporation") with information regarding the Corporation, including management's assessment of the Corporation's future plans and operations, this Annual Information Form and certain documents incorporated by reference into this Annual Information Form contain forward looking information that represents the Corporation's internal projections, expectations, estimates or beliefs concerning, among other things, future operating results and various components thereof or the Corporation's future economic performance.
+In the interest of providing the shareholders and potential investors of Magellan Aerospace Corporation ("Magellan", or the "Corporation") with information regarding the Corporation, including management's assessment of the Corporation's future plans and operations, this Annual Information Form and certain documents incorporated by reference into this Annual Information Form, contain forward looking information that represents the Corporation's internal projections, expectations, estimates or beliefs concerning, among other things, future operating results and various components thereof or the Corporation's future economic performance.
 These statements relate to future events or Magellan's future performance.
 All statements other than statements of historical fact may be forward-looking statements.
 Forward-looking statements are often, but not always, identified by the use of words such as "seeks", "anticipates", "budgets", "plans", "continues", "estimates", "expects", "forecasts", "may", "will", "projects", "predicts", "potential", "targeting", "intends", "could", "might", "should", "believes" and similar expressions.

-These statements may appear under the following headings: "General Development of the Business - Business Matters" as to, the quantity of certain products of the Corporation expected to be delivered pursuant to certain contracts, potential revenues from certain contracts, the investments in certain technologies that the Corporation intends to make, duration of certain contracts, the expected timing of the commencement or completion of certain projects and other matters; and "Narrative Description of the Business" as to outlook for the aerospace industry and future business opportunities for Magellan.
+These statements may appear under the following headings: "General Development of the Business" as to, the quantity of certain products the Corporation expects to be delivered pursuant to certain contracts, potential revenues and timing of receipts thereof under certain contracts, the investments in certain technologies that the Corporation intends to make, the duration of certain contracts, the expected timing of the commencement or completion of certain projects and other matters; and "Narrative Description of the Business" as to outlook for the aerospace industry, supply and demand for products and services in the aerospace industry, and projections of market prices and costs, treatment under governmental regimes and future business opportunities for Magellan; and "Risks Inherent in Magellan's Business" as to expectations regarding the ability to raise capital, capital expenditure programs and expectations regarding foreign exchange fluctuations and changes to interest rates.
 The projections, expectations, estimates, assumptions and beliefs contained in such forward looking statements necessarily involve known and unknown risks and uncertainties which may cause the Corporation's actual performance and financial results in future periods to differ materially from any projections, expectations, estimates, assumptions and beliefs of future performance or results expressed or implied by such forward looking statements.
 These risks, assumptions and uncertainties include, among other things, such risks, assumptions and uncertainties described in this Annual Information Form and in documents incorporated by reference into this Annual Information Form and the Corporation's other reports and filings with the Canadian securities authorities.
-Magellan believes the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in, or incorporated by reference into, this Annual Information Form should not be unduly relied upon.
-These statements speak only as of the date of this Annual Information Form or as of the date specified in the documents incorporated by reference into this Annual Information Form, as the case may be.
+Magellan believes the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward looking statements included in, or incorporated by reference into, this Annual Information Form should not be unduly relied upon.
+Any of these statements are made as at the date of this Annual Information Form or as at the date specified in the documents incorporated by reference into this Annual Information Form, as the case may be.
 Accordingly, shareholders and potential investors are cautioned that events or circumstances could cause actual results to differ materially from those predicted.
+The actual results could differ materially from those results anticipated in these forward-looking statements as a result of the risk factors set forth below or elsewhere in this Annual Information Form: